nats-io/nats.net/docs/index.md

 NATS.NET V2 is a [NATS](https://nats.io) client for the modern [.NET](https://dot.net/).

-## Preview
+## Preview (Beta)

-The NATS.NET V2 client is in preview and not recommended for production use yet.
+The NATS.NET V2 client is in *beta* phase and recommended for testing and feedback.

 ## Roadmap